kka186/Portfolio-Krrish-Kapoor/README.md

   <summary><b>What?</b></summary>
   <br>

-  Investigated how resistor network topology affects the transient response of an RC circuit by analyzing a multi-resistor configuration.
+The objective was to examine the first-order transient response of a multi-resistor circuit containing a dependent source by utilizing Thevenin’s theory to measure the time constant.
+The circuit topology included a switch where I must validate discharging and charging behaviour of the system.
   <p align="center">
     <img src="images/Transient Response of Multi-Resistor RC Circuits Using Multisim/multisim_circuit.png" width="85%" style="border:1px solid #aaa; padding:4px;" /><br>
     <sub>Multisim schematic of the multi-resistor RC circuit.</sub>